 “There was a big demand for electronic workflows, but progress was slow because we only had limited internal resources able to create them and outsourcing was expensive,” said Martyn Coleman, IT Systems Architect, Liverpool School of Tropical Medicine.
 “It was one piece of the jigsaw we were finding difficult to fit."

-Tightly integrated with the SharePoint platform, the no code FlowForma BPM tool is a perfect fit for LSTM and its cloud-first strategy.
+Tightly integrated with the SharePoint platform, the no code FlowForma Process Automation tool is a perfect fit for LSTM and its cloud-first strategy.
 Eight people were trained by a local FlowForma partner, the first two workflows went live within a month.
 Others quickly followed and the solution was soon embedded in the organization.

 One particular process around travel typified the paper dependency this registered charity was trying to escape.
 Sending staff to disease endemic countries all over the world to undertake research and interventions, LSTM requires that employees assess the risks and get the appropriate level of sign off before every trip.
 Four paper forms had to be filled in, with some duplication across forms.